Kedaar-NR/Kedaar-NR/README.md

 ## 🧠 About Me

-Currently at UC Berkeley M.E.T. majoring in EECS and Business.
+Currently at UC Berkeley M.E.T.
+(EECS and Business) Berkeley AI, Former Stanford AI.
+Check my [site](https://kedaar.dev) for more!

   I love building things that I can use!